CROCODILE

 Hunting Crocodile

-Even though the crocodile looks lazy and uninterested as it sunbathes on the riverbank, don’t be fooled.
-Crocodiles are shy, wary, and very careful.
+Even though the Crocodile looks lazy and uninterested as it sunbathes on the riverbank, don’t be fooled.
+Crocodile are shy, wary, and very careful.
 They are quite tough to get within a respectable shooting distance on foot.

 If the Crocodile is allowed to flee back into the water after being shot, the trophy is likely to be lost.
 You can only successfully anchor your Croc into the spinal column directly below the skull.